anh-nguyen-98/course-registration-system/README.md

 ### View/ Add/ Update User
 1. View User:
 - Returns a list of all users in the system iff the requester is an Admin user.
+- The requester is required to send authentication info: email & password.
 - In Postman, set:
   - GET method type
   - Request URL: